mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 **sql**
   Display SQL transformation statement output.

-To specify how to display changed or missing row output, use one of the following values with the :option:`--format` option:
+To specify how to display output for changed or missing rows, use one of the following values with the :option:`--format` option:

 **grid** (default)